countertenor/mozart/README.md

         └── test-component3.sh
 ```

-Mozart lets you change that to all this - with 0 lines of code!
+Mozart converts all to a single binary, along with a CLI and and UI to manage them, with ZERO lines of code!

 ![](https://github.com/countertenor/mozart/blob/master/gh%20images/execution.jpg)

-**Including a CLI**:
+**CLI**:

 ```
 Available CLI commands: